klaxis/TradingView-Webhook/README.md

 # License

 A free linese which will allow you to use Tradehook with one Ticker / Symbol.
-If you wish to purchase more more symbols / tickers to trade please submit To request a license, please visit the issue creation page on GitHub for the klaxis/tradehook repository, and select the 'purchase-license' template.
+If you wish to purchase more symbols / tickers to trade please submit To request a license, please visit the issue creation page on GitHub for the klaxis/tradehook repository, and select the 'purchase-license' template.

+## Free License

+Use this code to allow 20 tickers/symbols for trading on Gemini or Alpaca.

 ```
-GW/9APyZuJY=
+nh5ay3clkjM=
 ```